 Initially, I used a manual Vivitar SLR camera, which is now lying forgotten somewhere in my boxes (unfortunately!).
 I remember that while clicking photographs with this camera, I had to keep in mind a lot of things; like the time of the day, available light, exposure, depth etc (many requirements are long forgotten!).

-To take the pictures of orchids growing on top of the tree branches I had to buy a zoom lens.
-Due to monetary constraints, I could not buy a zoom lens for magnifying purposes; so instead I innovated with a magnifying glass.
-The glass was removed from the holder and fixed to the lens of the camera.
+To take the pictures of orchids growing on top of the tree branches, I had to buy a zoom lens.
+Due to monetary constraints, I could not buy a zoom lens for magnifying closer objects; so instead I innovated with a magnifying glass.
+The glass was removed from the holder and fixed onto the lens of the camera.
 Here I had to use a camera stand as focusing was not possible otherwise.

 My preferred film roll was Kodak (ISO 100); I did not get sharp pictures with Fuji.
 I also used ISO 400 when photographing outdoors (in the jungle).
 But it was not possible to strictly use ISO 100 indoors and ISO 400 outdoors, so I tried to adjust the ISO settings on the camera for that.
 Here, I would like to point out that whether used indoors or outdoors ISO 100 gave better results.

 In the beginning, I sent many unexposed film rolls for developing!
 Most of the time I did not fix the roll properly inside the camera.
 I learnt for my mistakes (after a lot of verbal bashing from my guide and husband!) and was finally able to load the roll properly.